 If you have kids standing around waiting in line, they are going to fool around.
 Once again, they are kids!

 How can you fix this as a coach?
 Simple, keep the lines short and keep them moving.
-The more the kids are moving, the less they will be able to talk.
+The more the kids move, the less they will be able to talk.
 The smaller the groups are, the fewer people they have to talk to and fool around with.

 This is one of the biggest mistakes we see from coaches when they schedule their practice.
 They don’t have an answer for large groups, so they put them all in 1 line, then get angry when the kids fool around.